MyPureCloud/developer-center-blog/source/2017-08-15-automate-1st-time-configuration-wizard/index.html.md

 ### 2. Creating a new role and associate permissions

-If you need to call Purecloud's API directly from your backend, you will need to create an OAuth client credential.
+If you need to call Genesys Cloud's API directly from your backend, you will need to create an OAuth client credential.
 For sake of transparency with the customer and in order to restrict our exposure, we prefer to create a new role with the strict minimum permissions required for our service and then apply this role to our client credential.

 The steps to create a new role and associate permissions are: